jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object.minCalls = 50;             % minimum number of function evaluations before checking for a change
 ```

 The final termination criterion included in the SNOBFit object is **'n_runs'**.
-This terminates the optimisation after a set number of evaluations of the objective function:
+This terminates the optimisation after a set number of evaluations of the objective function (and is the one we used for the work described in our article):
 ```
 snobfit_object.termination = 'n_runs'; % termination criterion
 snobfit_object.ncall = 100;            % maximum number of function evaluations